sylvester-wamaya/doctor-appointment-backend/README.md

 - Navigate to config/database.yml
 - Update the user and password to match your postgresql user and password.

+## Generate Devise secret Key
+- Remove config/master.key and config/credentials.yml.enc if they exist.
+- Run `rails secret`.
+Copy the key.
+- Run EDITOR="code --wait" bin/rails credentials:edit
+- In the editor that opens, add this:  devise_jwt_secret_key: <the key you copied in step 2>
+- Save the file and close the editor.
+New master.key, credentials.yml.enc files will be generated, and the key will be stored in `Rails.application.credentials.devise_jwt_secret_key`.

 ### Create database and migrate
 Run the following code-